 Genetic divergence among grain yield and yield-related attributes

-Germplasm genetic diversity plays a vital role in breeding and crop improvement programmes.
+Genetic diversity plays a vital role in breeding and crop improvement programmes.
 It helps in analysing and establishing a genetic relationship in the collection, monitoring and identification of diverse parental combinations to produce segregating progenies with higher genetic variability Ramadan [9].

 In order to exploit the existing genetic variation in the hybridization program, it is vital to evaluate the genetic divergence among the advanced breeding lines.
 Mahalanobis’ generalized distance (D2) analysis was studied for the 35 ABLs of rice with four checks.